SakthivelMadhu/Java_Interview_Prep_Assignment/README.md

 Problem 12 : Can super class reference variable hold an object of sub class? <br>

 A: Yes, a super class reference variable can hold an object of a subclass.
 This is known as upcasting.

+Problem 13: Is Multiple Inheritance allowed in Java?  <br>

+Java does not support multiple inheritance with classes, which means a class cannot inherit from more than one class.
+This was done to avoid the diamond problem where two superclasses have a common method name and the subclass needs to override it.
+However, Java allows multiple inheritance with interfaces.

+Problem 14: What is an Interface?  <br>

+An interface in Java is a collection of abstract methods and constants that can be implemented by any class.
+It provides a way for classes to be able to share a common behavior without needing to inherit from a common superclass.
+Interfaces define a contract that implementing classes must adhere to.

+Problem 15: How do you define an Interface?  <br>

+An interface in Java can be defined using the following syntax:
+Here, accessModifier specifies the visibility of the interface.
+The list of constants and method signatures define the behavior of the interface.

+Problem 16: How do you implement an interface?  <br>

+An interface is implemented by a class using the implements keyword followed by the interface name.
+For example:
+Here, MyClass implements the MyInterface interface and must provide an implementation for all the methods defined in the interface.

+Problem 17: Can you explain a few tricky things about interfaces?  <br>

+Interfaces cannot be instantiated directly.
+They can only be implemented by a class.  <br>
+A class can implement multiple interfaces.  <br>
+Interfaces can extend other interfaces, creating a hierarchy of interfaces.  <br>
+Interfaces can only contain abstract methods, default methods, and static methods.
+They cannot contain instance variables.  <br>
+All the methods in an interface are by default public and abstract.  <br>

+Problem 18: Can you extend an interface?  <br>

+Yes, an interface can extend another interface using the extends keyword.
+This allows the sub-interface to inherit the methods and constants of the parent interface, and also add its own methods and constants.

+Problem 19: Can a class implement multiple interfaces? <br>

+Yes, a class can implement multiple interfaces.
+This allows the class to have behavior from multiple sources and enables it to be more flexible.

+Problem 20: What is an Abstract Class?
+When do you use an Abstract Class?
+How do you define an Abstract Method?
+Compare Abstract Class vs Interfaces?  <br>

+.
+An abstract class in Java is a class that cannot be instantiated and can contain both abstract and non-abstract methods.
+Abstract classes are used to define a base class that contains common behavior and is intended to be extended by concrete classes.
+Abstract classes are defined using the abstract keyword.  <br>
+.
+An abstract method is a method that is declared but does not have an implementation.
+Abstract methods are intended to be overridden by concrete subclasses. <br>
+.
+Abstract classes differ from interfaces in that they can contain both abstract and non-abstract methods, and can also contain instance variables.
+Interfaces can only contain abstract methods, default methods, and static methods, and cannot contain instance variables. <br>
+.
+Interfaces are used to define a contract that implementing classes must adhere to, while abstract classes are used to define a base class that is intended to be extended.
+In general, interfaces are used when there is no common behavior among implementing classes, while abstract classes are used when there is common behavior among a group of related classes.  <br>